cherry15/graph-ql/README.md

 I have re-written the FE to typescript and have simplified the styles.

 The images are huge but as image compression isn't the goal of this exercise I've left them huge.
-I also don't have control over the images, normally I would use srcset.
+I also don't have control over the images.

 The home page is static as I was working out a design using flex instead of position absolute.